Looking for things to do in Bacalar Mexico? Look no further.

 As in the rest of the towns of the Yucatan Peninsula, this “main square” is the social and cultural center and a super nice place to sit and enjoy the fresh air and feel, almost like a local.

-When I was there, I remembered that they were celebrating Women’s Day with a mega Zumba class – I had a blast!
+When I was there, I remembered they were celebrating Women’s Day with a mega Zumba class – I had a blast!

 Also very popular is the Parroquia de San Joaquin, the patron saint of Bacalar Mexico.
 It is just 5 minutes from the plaza.